JulioCF/Ragnarok-OldTimes/emulador_oldtimes/Trunk/README.md

 Agradecimentos
 --------------
-Nossos agradecimentos especiais a equipe do rAthena e do eAthena por desenvolver a base deste emulador e a todos que são ou que um dia fizeram parte da equipe Cronus-Emulator.
+Nossos agradecimentos especiais a equipe do rAthena e do eAthena por desenvolver a base deste emulador e a todos que são ou que um dia fizeram parte da equipe.

 Special thanks to all rAthena and eAthena team for the development of the emulator base.